kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

 ## Configuration

-Parameters described in the `JdbcDatabaseConfig` class:
+Example of the complete configuration described in the `JdbcDatabaseConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"